 - The current Northern Isles Ferry Service (NIFS) contract is due to be renewed in 2028.
-It is essential that OIC collate and prepare their own evidence to inform how future contracts are designed and determined; what is the optimal service configuration for Orkney; and how proposed new services align with Orkney's harbour infrastructure, existing or proposed. - OIC along with the External Transport Forum should work together to build an evidence base and case for enhancing external ferry services for the benefit of Orkney.
-While this Group has worked together for some time now, there is a need to replicate what is being done in Shetland with regards to capacity analysis, demand forecasting and evidenced lobbying for service enhancements. - The NIFS Hamnavoe service out of Stromness has provided additional sailings to fill gaps created by the non-running of other services, and while one of the private operators' vessels is deployed out of Orkney providing additional capacity on the west coast network.
+It is essential that OIC collate and prepare their own evidence to inform how future contracts are designed and determined; what is the optimal service configuration for Orkney; and how proposed new services align with Orkney's harbour infrastructure, existing or proposed. - OIC along with the External Transport Forum should work together to build an evidence base and case for enhancing external ferry services for the benefit of Orkney (Pentland Firth and Aberdeen network).
+This will include capacity analysis, demand forecasting and evidenced lobbying for service enhancements. - The lifeline services operated under the Transport Scotland Northern Isles Ferry Service (NIFS) Contract, needs to consider the resident, business and tourism needs for Orkney which includes additional sailings for passengers and freight at peak periods and specific events throughout the Orkney calendar.
+The freight needs to and from Orkney to Aberdeen and the extended tourist season should be recognised by extending the 'peak' timetable across the Aberdeen and Pentland Firth network.